ankane/jetpack-v1/README.md

 Rscript jetpack.R
 ```

-Instead of including packages individually, add the following to the start of your scripts
+**Optional:** Instead of including packages individually, you can add this line to the start of your scripts

 ```R
 source("jetpack.R")
 ```

-You can remove any `library` calls.

 ## Adding New Packages